How to choose keywords for Apple Search Ads Advanced search

 When a particular keyword is performing well, you can use the keyword suggestion tool to see recommendations for more keywords like it.
 Simply highlight and click the recommended keyword.
 You can also add your own keywords in the box, and edit the match type for each keyword.
 Click Save to add the new keywords that you’ve chosen to your ad group.

-How to add keywords to an existing ad group
+How to add keywords to an existing search results ad group

 Click the ad group you want to edit, and click Add Keywords.
 A dialog opens and lets you: